Environmental Sciences

 ENVIRONMENTAL SCIENCE 255— ENVIRONMENTAL COMMUNICATION

-ENVIRONMENTAL SCIENCE 299R—INDEPENDENT STUDY
+ENVIRONMENTAL SCIENCE 299R—UNDERGRADUATE RESEARCH

 On demand.
 Credit, one to four hours.
 Requires permission of the instructor and an ENVS course.
 This course provides Environmental Science students with foundational skills for research under supervision of a faculty member.
 A stepping- stone to more advanced research work.
 This course does not satisfy distribution requirements in natural science and mathematics.